Leave this site

 If the registered keeper or owner is collecting property, we'll require proof of ownership or a V5C.
 The driver’s details can normally be confirmed from the seizure notice.

-If the registered keeper or owner can't come to the pound in person to collect the property, we'll require a letter of authority and proof of signature (see above).
+If the registered keeper or owner can't come to the pound in person to collect the property, someone else can collect on their behalf.
+They need to bring:

-If you don’t want to reclaim your vehicle you don’t need to take any action.
+If you don’t want to reclaim your vehicle, this is called 'disclaiming' you don’t need to take any action.
 We'll dispose of it after 14 days.

 If you need written confirmation that you're no longer responsible for the vehicle, go to the pound with proof of identity and ownership and sign a disclaimer form.
 You’ll receive a copy.